tideways/php-xhprof-extension/README.md

 Home of the `tideways_xhprof` extension - a hierarchical Profiler for PHP.

-**Looking for `tideways` Extension to report to tideways.io?** [Go here](https://tideways.io/profiler/downloads).
+**This extensions is not compatible with our Tideways service.
+Are you looking for `tideways` Extension to use with tideways.com?** [Download here](https://tideways.io/profiler/downloads).
-**Why did we rename the extension?** [Blog post here](https://tideways.io/profiler/blog/releasing-new-tideways-xhprof-extension).

 This PHP extension is a complete, modernized open-source rewrite of the original XHProf extension, with a new core datastructure and specifically optimized for PHP 7.
 The result is an XHProf data-format compatible extension with a much reduced overhead in the critical path that you are profiling.

-The code for this extension is extracted from the [main Tideways extension](https://tideways.io) as we are moving to a new extension with incompatible data-format.

 We are committed to provide support for this extension and port it to as many platforms as possible.

-**Note:** The public API is not compatible to previous xhprof extensions and forks, as function names are different.
+**Note:** The public API is not compatible to previous xhprof extensions and forks, but function names are different.
 Only the data format is compatible.

 ## About tideways and tideways_xhprof Extensions